rajpalrohit04/rajpalrohit04/README.md

 Currently:
 - Building organic search programs to attract qualified B2B buyers
 - Helping B2B SaaS brands get more visibility on AI platforms
-- Creating content guidelines to prevent AI slop and the ripple effects
+- Creating content guidelines to prevent AI slop and its ripple effects

 India 🇮🇳 | Connect with me on [LinkedIn](https://www.linkedin.com/in/rajpalrohit04)